 Other essential factors to consider are communication and leadership skills and past accomplishments with measurable results in their previous roles, such as reducing costs, increasing revenue, or improving financial processes.
 Achievements indicate that the candidate has a track record of success and can add immediate value to your organisation.
 More information on CVs is here.

 How To Handle a Shortage of Talent for a Financial Controller Role?

 If you are facing a shortage of talent for the Financial Controller role, there are several strategies you can use to overcome this challenge.
-For example, consider expanding your search to a broader pool of candidates, such as those who are open to remote work, or willing to relocate or candidates in other industries or geographic areas.
+For example, consider expanding your search to a broader pool of candidates, such as those open to remote work or willing to relocate or candidates in other industries or geographic areas.
 Developing the talent of existing employees within your organisation may also be valuable.
 Identify employees who have the potential to fill the Financial Controller role and invest in their professional development.

 What To Consider Whilst Interviewing a Candidate?

-Evaluate the candidate’s leadership, communication, and problem solving skills and his ability to work collaboratively with other departments by asking scenario-based questions.
+Evaluate the candidate’s leadership, communication, and problem-solving skills and his ability to work collaboratively with other departments by asking scenario-based questions.
 An interview also provides an opportunity to ask the candidates about their past accomplishments in various finance roles, such as cost savings or revenue growth.

 What Are the Typical Interview Questions for a Financial Controller Role?

 Here are some typical questions you might ask during an interview for a Financial Controller role: